KingLogar/Project1/README.md

   list.
 The second use is almost identical, except that instead of appearing in your bookmarks list it appears in the address bar/tab header of your browser.
+- Humans.txt is a short file designed to give proper credits to the team responsible for the project.
+All they need to do is put their names and roles in the file.
+- Icon.png is a slightly larger version of favicon.ico, and is used as an alternative when favicon is too small to properly resize.
+- Index.html is the default landing page for the website, and most likely the first page the user will see.
+A more detailed explanation of this file will be included in the next section.